3rd Ave Improvements

 Paving 3rd Ave between Virginia St and Pine St, and between Yesler Way and S Main St.

-Starting as soon as summer 2024, we’ll begin repaving 3rd Ave between Virginia St and Pine St. While we rebuild the street, Seattle Public Utilities (SPU) will also replace an aging cast iron lead joint watermain between Virginia St and Pine St originally built in 1910.
+Starting as soon as Spring 2025, we’ll begin repaving 3rd Ave between Virginia St and Pine St. While we rebuild the street, Seattle Public Utilities (SPU) will also replace an aging cast iron lead joint watermain between Virginia St and Pine St originally built in 1910.

 Paving 3rd Ave between Virginia St and Pine St, and between Yesler Way and S Main St.

-Starting as soon as summer 2024, we’ll begin repaving 3rd Ave between Virginia St and Pine St. While we rebuild the street, Seattle Public Utilities (SPU) will also replace an aging cast iron lead joint watermain between Virginia St and Pine St originally built in 1910.
+Starting as soon as Spring 2025, we’ll begin repaving 3rd Ave between Virginia St and Pine St. While we rebuild the street, Seattle Public Utilities (SPU) will also replace an aging cast iron lead joint watermain between Virginia St and Pine St originally built in 1910.

 We will also repave most of 3rd Ave S between Yesler Way and S Main St when we upgrade the bus stop at 3rd Ave S and S Main St starting in summer 2024.
 SPU will also make repairs to their storm sewer system at the intersections of S Washington St and 3rd Ave S, and at S Main St and 2nd Ave Extension S.